morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/3-how-rvp-applied.md

 In this sections, the two challenger counter parties would be referred as the role in the challenge process sometime.

 - Challenger is Validator
-- The challenged is Seuqencer
+- The challenged is Sequencer
 :::

 ## Pre Challenge